solventprotocol/step-staking/README.md

 anchor verify <program-id | write-buffer>
 ```

-A list of build artifacts can be found under [releases](https://github.com/step-finance/reward-pool/releases).

 ### Deploy

 To deploy the program, configure your CLI to the desired network/wallet and run